by The Straits Times16 March 2009

 In February, Mr Wee and his family donated $30 million to start the Wee Foundation.

-Indian tycoons are among the list's top 25 richest.
+Two Indian tycoons are among the list's top 25 richest.
 Petrochemical titan Mukesh Ambani is at No. 7 and is said to have net worth of US$19.5 while Lakshmi Mittal, who heads the world's largest steel company is at No. 8 with a net worth of US$19.3 billion.
 Hong Kong's Lee Ka-Shing is at No. 16 with a net worth of US$16.2 billion.